akhileshchandaluri/Pushvi/README.md

-# 💄 Econova — Lipstick E-commerce Website
+# 💄 PUSHVI — Lipstick E-commerce Website

 Welcome to **Econova**, your go-to virtual boutique for exploring and shopping premium lipsticks.
 Designed with elegance and built for performance, Econova offers a sleek and user-friendly shopping experience tailored for beauty enthusiasts.